FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Introduction

 In order to obtain the FIXP-membership result, we develop a new proof of existence for envy-free cake cutting, one which is not based on discretizations and limit arguments.
 Our proof constructs a bipartite graph between agents and preferred pieces and computes a maximum flow on this graph.
 This computation can be immediately substituted by our OPT-gate, effectively turning this new existence proof into a FIXP-membership result.
 This proof is somehow reminiscent of another existence proof by \citet{woodall1980dividing}, but as we explain in \cref{sec:cakes}, \citeauthor{woodall1980dividing}'s proof uses discontinuous steps and therefore cannot conceivably be ``turned'' into a FIXP-membership proof.

 For the FIXP-hardness, we construct a very simple reduction from a generalization of Brouwer's fixed point problem due to \citet{MP:Bapat1989}.
 The very same reduction also shows that Bapat's Brouwer fixed point problem is in FIXP.
 This in turn has implications for the \emph{rainbow} K-K-M problem \citep{IJGT:Gale1984}, a generalization of the K-K-M problem \citep{FM:KnasterKM1929}, which we show to be FIXP-complete via reductions from and to Brouwer's fixed point problem.
-These results, which are included in \cref{sec:kkm}, develop a potentially useful machinery for proving FIXP-completeness results for more general cake cutting and fair division problems, e.g., see \citep{aharoni2020fractionally}.
+These results, which are included in \cref{sec:kkm}, develop a potentially useful machinery for proving FIXP-completeness results for more general cake cutting and fair division problems.
+For example \citet{aharoni2020fractionally} establish the relation between K-K-M-type theorems and envy-free divisions of multiple cakes; whether these can yield FIXP-membership results for those problems as well is something to be explored in the future.